lf-lang/lf-demos/llm/README.md

 # LLM Demo
+[Federated execution](src/federated_execution/) - For federated execution of this demo.
 # Overview
 This is a quiz-style game between two LLM agents.
 For each user question typed at the keyboard, both agents answer in parallel.
 The Judge announces whichever answer arrives first (or a timeout if neither responds within 60 sec), and prints per-question elapsed logical and physical times.